 LICEAL (2022-2025)

-The project is developing its activities, in line with the recent work of the European Commission's Joint Research Centre (JRC) on Life Skills, under the assumption that transversal competences – such as cooperation, teamwork, negotiation, initiative and creativity, self-regulation and respect for social norms – are of paramount importance.
+The project developed its activities in line with the recent work of the European Commission's Joint Research Centre (JRC) on Life Skills, under the assumption that transversal competences – such as cooperation, teamwork, negotiation, initiative and creativity, self-regulation and respect for social norms – are of paramount importance.

 Goals